vdhamer/Photo-Club-Hub/.github/README.md

 These layers of information are called `Levels` here because they need to be submitted in ascending order and, whenever the `Level` of a club increases, additional app features are automatically enabled for that club.

-A club can take as long as needed before proceeding to a next level (days, weeks, months..).
+A club can take as long as needed (days, weeks, months) before proceeding to a next level.
-This means that the app user will see clubs with different `Levels` throughout the app.
+This means that an app user will see clubs with different `Levels` throughout the app.
-To the user this simply means that some clubs have shared more types of information than others.
+To the user this simply means that some clubs have shared more information than others.

 Museums are added in the same way, although `Level 2` and `Level 3` are not applicable here.